What is National Park?

 A national park is a natural park in use for conservation purposes, created and protected by national governments.

-Often it is a reserve of natural, semi-natural, or developed land that a government declares or owns.
-Although individual countries designate their own national parks differently, there is a common idea: the conservation of ‘wild nature’ for posterity and as a symbol of national pride.
+Often it is a reserve of natural, semi-natural, or developed land that a sovereign state declares or owns.
+Although individual nations designate their own national parks differently, there is a common idea: the conservation of ‘wild nature’ for posterity and as a symbol of national pride.

 Rwanda has four national parks namely the Volcanoes National Park, Akagera National Park, Nyungwe National Park, and Gishwati-Mukura National Park.